Midnight Pumpkin Catch

 One Slippery Sock & Other Silly Tools for your Parenting Toolbox

 They say laughter is the best medicine.
-While that may be true, there are other important uses for the
+While that may be true, there are other important uses for the tincture of silliness that should not be overlooked!
+Here are a few:

 - Your two-year-old digs his heels in at bedtime in an Oscar-worthy imitation of a mule.
 Give the ‘one slippery sock’ routine a try.
 Put socks on your feet and, when you call him to head off with you to begin your bedtime routine, start slipping and sliding on one side.
 Just little slips and slides will do the trick, along with a good helping of parental confusion over the possible reasons you’re having so much trouble walking.
 Little people love slap-stick, and you can bet your dawdler will hurry along to get in on the fun!